Listen (or download) the podcast:

-Every week, we talk about important data and analytics topics with data science leaders from around the world on Facebook Live.
+Every week, we talk about important data and analytics topics with data science leaders from around the world.
 You can subscribe to the DataTalk podcast on iTunes, Google Play, Stitcher, SoundCloud, and Spotify.

-DataTalk features data science leaders at MIT, Caltech, United Nations, Gartner, Twitter, Salesforce, Amazon, Oracle, IBM, Google, Spotify, Dow Jones and dozens of other startups and top data companies.
+DataTalk features data science leaders at MIT, Caltech, United Nations, Gartner, Twitter, Salesforce, Amazon, UBER, IBM, LinkedIn, Spotify, Dow Jones, and dozens of other startups and top data companies.

-Eric Haller is Executive Vice President and Global Head of Experian DataLabs, which develops innovative products generated from breakthrough experimentation that leverages artificial intelligence and data assets.
+Eric Haller is the Executive Vice President and General Manager of Identity, Fraud & DataLabs at Experian.
 Eric also serves on the Columbia University SPS Board of Overseers.

 Experian DataLabs helps businesses solve strategic marketing and risk-management problems through an advanced data analysis process and research and development.
 Focused on innovating new data sources with an emphasis on financial services, telecommunications, and healthcare, Experian DataLabs is staffed with a multidisciplinary group of data scientists with PhDs and applied research practitioners with expertise in advanced analytics and machine learning, as well as other advanced statistical methods.
 Experts in applying cutting-edge data science to real-world business situations, DataLabs utilizes Experian’s vast data assets and is supported by Experian’s global network and resources.
 Employing deep domain expertise and industry knowledge reduces client exposure during the development process.
 Nearly a petabyte of data storage is provisioned by Experian in the United States to support research and development activities.
 The environment allows for multiple Big Data projects to occur simultaneously.